 Beyond the technical chops, the single most important thing is your initiative.
 Will you dive into a problem unprompted?
 Point out problems and give suggestions on fixing it?
 Given a high-level goal, can you break it actionable chunks, ask for help when you need it, and see everything through to completion?
 We're a flat organization, and we won't micro-manage your work.

-Competitive salary, health care reimbursement, unlimited vacation time, sneak out for a bike ride/hike on a beautiful Colorado day.
+Competitive salary, health care reimbursement, and unlimited vacation time.

-Fort Collins, Colorado - best place to live (Money Magazine), ranked 3rd on the Best Bicycle Cities list, one of the Ten Best Vacation Cities for Beer Lovers, and 300 days of sunshine!
+A few things about Fort Collins: best place to live (Money Magazine), ranked 3rd on the Best Bicycle Cities list, one of the Ten Best Vacation Cities for Beer Lovers, and 300 days of sunshine!
 Our office is located minutes from Old Town, the heart of Fort Collins.

 How to apply